PROJECT500/projectmole/README.md

 This is a work in progress, and probably wont be done for a while as this is the first ever bot I have ever done.

-You can add the bot here: https://discord.com/oauth2/authorize?client_id=766312876272648213&scope=bot&permissions=2105015551 :) it's in its early stages so please be kind with it!
+You can add the bot here: https://discord.com/oauth2/authorize?client_id=766312876272648213&scope=bot&permissions=2105015551 :) it's in its early stages so please be kind with it! and please make sure to submit an issue in the issue tab if you come across any bugs!

 current commands:
 !ping - PONG <br>